Sydnee77/Project-1---ELK-Stack/README.md

 - Update the filebeat.yml file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-#### Answer the following questions to fill in the blanks:_
+#### Answer the following questions to fill in the blanks:
 Which file is the playbook?
 Ansible-playbook files Where do you copy it?
-Rot of ansile
+Root of ansible
 Which file do you update to make Ansible run the playbook on a specific machine?
 Hosts configuration file How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 HostName in the Host configuration file
 Which URL do you navigate to in order to check that the ELK server is running?
 SSH azadmin@10.0.0.5 Web-1